Oregon Online MFT Programs

 - Research and program evaluations.

-Potential MFT Concentration Courses
+Potential Online MFT Program Concentration Courses

 Some online Marriage and Family Therapy Masters programs enable students to choose a concentration area.
 Licensed marriage and family therapists may work with families, couples and in marital intervention.
 Some MFTs may be also be licensed to diagnose and treat mental and emotional disorders.